firefly61/some_notes/issue1.md

-issue:Can't bind to 'formGroup' since it isn't a known property of 'form'
+## issue:Can't bind to 'formGroup' since it isn't a known property of 'form'

-handle:
+## handle

   import { NgModule } from '@angular/core';
   import { BrowserModule } from '@angular/platform-browser';
   import { FormsModule, ReactiveFormsModule } from '@angular/forms';